 Atlanta Citadel Club, Member, 2005-present

 Brief Reviewing Judge, Saul Lefkowitz Moot Court Competition, 2003-2010, 2013

 Drafted and prosecuted multiple patent applications for new technologies in the packaging industry and industrial valve industry.

-Provided counsel to client Mueller Water Products, Inc. on all patent and trade secret matters.
-These matters range from prosecuting and maintaining the client’s patent portfolio, to counseling the client on protecting its trade secrets.
+Provided counsel to client Mueller Water Products, Inc. on patent matters, including prosecuting and maintaining the client’s patent portfolio.

 - "Beware the Death-Defying Design: IP Rights Can Survive Patent Expiration," Daily Report's In-House Counsel CLE SeminarMarch 15, 2016

-- "The 'Scrivener’s Error' Regarding Registration Defense to Dilution Claims in Lanham Act Section 43(c)(6)," Intellectual Property Owners Association Annual Meeting2012
+- "The 'Scrivener’s Error' Regarding Registration Defense to Dilution Claims in Lanham Act Section 43(c)(6)," Intellectual Property Owners Association Annual MeetingSeptember 10, 2012

 - Panelist, Strafford Legal Publications webinar: "Divided Patent Infringement: Strategies for Claim Drafting, Prosecution and Litigation to Maximize Enforcement of Patent Rights," April 1, 2010

 - June 13, 2021

 - August 27, 2020

 - INSIGHT: Patent Ineligibility Defense Expands to Mechanical Subject Matter—Controversy Follows, Bloomberg LawDecember 4, 2019